trishit78/LambdaAssignment1/README.md

 -   Let the failing tests guide your implementation

 -   Only access `process.env` inside the config file — nowhere else

+-   If you are stuck somewhere, or find a concept new, then try to google it and read about it.
+Avoid usage of any AI tool like chat gpt, as the assignment is only for learning purpose and if you will not solve it yourself then this assignment is of no use to you.

 -   Keep the `app` export in `app.ts` **exactly as it is** — only add your implementation above it